music201026/1061PL_homework/README.md

 # 106PL_homework
-# There are some C files which I writed
+# There are some C files which I writed in 2017.